All Episodes

 It's a temporary fix to a broader problem that we need to have real conversations to try to come up to a solution to.

-You don't just pull the rug out from something that, you know, for the most part has bought us a little bit of time and a little bit of peace.
+You don't just pull the rug out from something that, you know, for the most part, has bought us a little bit of time and a little bit of peace.

 But you're right.

-It's not the best policy.
+It's not the best possible.

 It's not something that I want to continue forever, but it's something that I think that we have to understand has worked in some situations.